Rajjyoti/MERN-E-Commerce/README.md

 # MERN E-Commerce
 A full stack E-commerce website using MERN and Redux.

+## DEMO

-Have a visit at https://shopvilla.onrender.com/
+* Have a visit at https://shopvilla.onrender.com/
+* It might take a few minutes on the first load as I'm using a free tier for my app deployment.

 ![Screenshot (29)](https://user-images.githubusercontent.com/44893239/114190088-8875c480-9968-11eb-8abe-d88de723c72a.png)